 Jane Daroff, a member of Case Western Reserve University Counseling Services, 2008 Equality Award recipient, and member of the Board of Governors of the HRC presented the prize to Snyder and Singer.

-CWRU makes LGBT Honor Roll, receiving four and a half out of five stars on the LGBT-Friendly Campus Climate Index.
+CWRU makes the list for the Top 25-LGBT Friendly Colleges And Universities, receiving five out of five stars on the LGBT-Friendly Campus Climate Index.

 Academic life, student life, policies and practice, housing and residence life, and counseling and health services are just a few of the criteria measured for the index.

 The university was cited for expressly using the words sexual orientation, transgender, transsexual and/or gender identity/expression in its nondiscriminatory statement and Equal Employment Opportunity policy, which are in print materials and posted online.
-Read more in the Case News Center or view CWRU's full profile.
+Read the Huffington Post article or view CWRU's full profile.

 In 2006, The Advocate College Guide for LGBT Students included Case Western Reserve as one of the guide's 100 best campuses for LGBT students.
 The school earned a 10 out of 20 on the "Gay Point Average" scale.